danchoi/fredit/README.md

 So please take additional precautions to make sure that your fredit-enabled Rails instance can't be accessed by hostile strangers.
-At a minimum, use Apache Basic Authentication or the like to restrict access to this entire Rails instance.
+At a minimum, use Basic Authentication or the like to restrict access to this entire Rails instance.

 It's probably not a good idea to run a fredit-enabled Rails app on a server with important stuff on it.
 Use a scratch staging server.